MMA DFS Ownership And Leverage: Win UFC Tournaments

 Build Your UFC Lineups With The Sims

 Want to run this on the next card?
 Start with the free MMA DFS Sims, pull the Ownership Projections for the slate, and find the fighter whose stoppage upside the field is underrating.
-When you are ready for full access, code MMADFS10 takes 10% off your first Stokastic+ payment: get the MMA Sims.
+When you are ready for full access, code MMADFS10 takes 10% off your first payment on the Stokastic MMA Sims.

 Frequently Asked Questions